alexretana/JobPilot-JobSearchAssistant/README.md

 ## Running the Application

-To run both the frontend and backend servers, use the `run_all` scripts:
+To run both the frontend and backend servers, you can use any of the following methods:

+### Method 1: Using the original scripts
 ```bash
 # On Windows
 run_all.bat